-Our officers, directors and holders of substantially all of our outstanding securities have entered into lock-up agreements with the underwriters pursuant to which they may not, with limited exceptions, for a period of 180 days from the date of this prospectus, offer, sell or otherwise transfer or dispose of any of our securities, without the prior written consent of Goldman Sachs & Co.
+In connection with our IPO, our officers, directors and holders of substantially all of our outstanding securities entered into lock-up agreements with the underwriters pursuant to which they may not, with limited exceptions, for a period of 180 days from the date of the prospectus for the IPO, offer, sell or otherwise transfer or dispose of any of our securities, without the prior written consent of Goldman Sachs & Co.
 LLC, Jefferies LLC and Evercore Group L.L.C.
 The underwriters may permit our officers, directors and other securityholders who are subject to the lock-up agreements to sell shares prior to the expiration of the lock-up agreements, subject to limitations.
 Sales of these shares, or perceptions that they will be sold, could cause the trading price of our common stock to decline.
-After the lock-up agreements expire, up to an additional 17,984,436 shares of common stock will be eligible for sale in the public market of which 13,414,828 shares are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act.
+After the lock-up agreements expire, these shares of common stock will be eligible for sale in the public market of which 13,452,229 shares are held by directors, executive officers and other affiliates and will be subject to volume limitations under Rule 144 under the Securities Act.

-In addition, as of June 30, 2019, up to 9,819,925 shares of common stock that are either subject to outstanding options, warrants or other rights or reserved for future issuance under our employee benefit plans will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, exercise limitations, the lock-up agreements and Rule 144 and Rule 701 under the Securities Act.
+In addition, as of December 31, 2019, up to 11,974,974 shares of common stock that are either subject to outstanding options, warrants or other rights or reserved for future issuance under our employee benefit plans will become eligible for sale in the public market to the extent permitted by the provisions of various vesting schedules, exercise limitations, the lock-up agreements and Rule 144 and Rule 701 under the Securities Act.
 If these additional shares of common stock are sold, or if it is perceived that they will be sold, in the public market, the trading price of our common stock could decline.

-After this offering, the holders of 12,069,916 shares of our outstanding common stock, or approximately 43.8% of our total outstanding common stock as of June 30, 2019, will be entitled to rights with respect to the registration of their shares under the Securities Act, subject to vesting and the 180-day lock-up agreements described above.
-In addition, upon the closing of this offering Takeda will be entitled to the same rights with respect to the registration of 7,588,000 shares of our common stock underlying the Takeda Warrant.
+The holders of 12,069,916 shares of our outstanding common stock, or approximately 41.7% of our total outstanding common stock as of December 31, 2019, will be entitled to rights with respect to the registration of their shares under the Securities Act, subject to vesting and the 180-day lock-up agreements described above.
+In addition, Takeda is entitled to the same rights with respect to the registration of 7,588,000 shares of our common stock underlying the Takeda Warrant.
 Registration of these shares under the Securities Act would result in the shares becoming freely tradable without restriction under the Securities Act, except for shares held by affiliates, as defined in Rule 144 under the Securities Act.
 Any sales of securities by these stockholders could have a material adverse effect on the trading price of our common stock.